Glossary

 Direct speech

-Direkte Rede; rendition of a statement in the original wording, is always used in German with a colon and quotation marks
+Direkte Rede; repetition of a statement in its original wording, indicated by a colon and quotation marks.

 (compare: Indirect speech)